Who Is a Paralegal That Helps With Automobile Injury Cases?

-United Legal Services Helps With Many Accident Benefit Issues Including Loss of Income, Medical Expense, Rehabilitation Costs, Among Other Things.
+United Legal Services Helps With Many Accident Benefit Issues Including Income Replacement, Rehabilitation Expense, Among Other Things.

 Helpful Assistance and Advocacy For Accident Victims When Claiming Benefits Coverage From An Insurance Company

 In Ontario, injuries arising from an automobile incident, whether the injured person was a vehicle occupant, pedestrian, or cyclist, the Insurance Act, R.S.O.
 1990, c.
 I.8, prescribes certain accident benefits protection.
 The accident benefits coverage within an automobile insurance policy, commonly referred to as SABS, being an acronym for the Statutory Accident Benefits Schedule, O. Reg.
 34/10 ("SABS"), are a compulsory requirement for every automobile, motorcycle, snowmobile, among other things, operating on roadways and other than purely private lands, provides protection for the losses and expenses arising from injuries.